Quick Georgia abortion restrictions send some patients home

 The preliminary injunction in Louisiana is the latest development amid a flurry of court challenges to state “trigger” laws that were crafted in anticipation of Roe being overturned.

-Georgia is one of the biggest states to see sweeping new restrictions on abortion since the Supreme Court ruling.
+Georgia is one of the biggest states to see sweeping restrictions on abortion.
 The National Abortion Federation listed 10 clinics providing surgical abortions before Wednesday, although an 11th clinic in Savannah had already closed after the Supreme Court acted.

 One of those clinics, the Feminist Women's Health Center in Brookhaven, had been performing 150 to 200 abortions per week, Executive Director Kwajalein Jackson said.
 That number rose when new limits went into place in other southeastern states in recent weeks, Jackson said.
-Grant said Carafem has canceled more than 75 appointments for women who estimate they are beyond six weeks.
+Grant said Carafem has canceled more than 75 appointments for women beyond six weeks.

 State records show about 35,000 abortions were performed in Georgia in 2021.

-Abortion rights supporters said that they try to refer women to the right location for them, and somewhere farther away than North Carolina or Florida might be better if a woman has family or friends in a distant location.
+Abortion rights supporters said that they try to refer women to the right location for them, and somewhere farther away might be better if a woman has family or friends in a distant location.

-"It really is about what is going to be the best plan for the person at the end of the day,” said Monica Simpson, executive director of Atlanta-based SisterSong Women of Color Reproductive Justice Collective, which advocates for abortion rights particularly on behalf of nonwhite women.
-Simpson and abortion providers said they work closely with abortion funds that can provide financial assistance for travel, child care and other needs.
+"It really is about what is going to be the best plan for the person at the end of the day,” said Monica Simpson, executive director of Atlanta-based SisterSong Women of Color Reproductive Justice Collective, which advocates for abortion rights.
+Simpson and abortion providers said they work closely with abortion funds that can provide financial assistance.

+In Savannah, closure of the city's only provider of surgical abortion left a Planned Parenthood clinic that offers medication abortions only.

+“Yesterday at 9 a.m. you were able to go to your local clinic and access medication-based abortion up to 11 weeks” of pregnancy, said Coco Papy, a former Planned Parenthood Southeast board member. ”And as of 3 p.m. yesterday you could no longer access that.”

 Groups that oppose abortion are also stepping up their responses, said Suzanne Guy, a longtime activist.
 “My phone has been blowing up since Roe has been overturned,” she said.

-Guy said she hopes religious groups will support women not just while pregnant and during birth, but long afterward.
+Guy said she hopes religious groups will support women not just while pregnant and during birth, but “for the long haul.”

-“It really is laser focused on that precious pregnant mom that finds herself in an unplanned, unwanted or crisis pregnancy, and really being there for her for the long haul,” Guy said.
+In suburban Atlanta, Keri Ninness anticipates an increase in pregnant women seeking services at St. Joseph's Catholic Church in Marietta.
+Ninness said the group called Walking With Moms in Need has helped 15 pregnant women in the past 15 months.

+“In a very practical sense, I see the need for diapers and food going through the roof," Ninness said.
+"I’ve had five requests for infant car seats in the last week.”

+She said she also expects more mothers needing cribs, help from lactation consultants and even shelter.

+“We’ve always said we were pro-life, and now we get to put that into practice,” Ninness said.

-Associated Press writer Kevin McGill contributed to this story from Baton Rouge, Louisiana.
+Associated Press writers Kevin McGill contributed from Baton Rouge, Louisiana, and Russ Bynum from Savannah, Georgia.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.